Spaced RepetitionMemoryAudiobooksLearning Science

 But what if there was a way to hack this system?
 To ensure that the valuable insights from audiobooks stick around long enough to actually change your life?

-Enter spaced repetition—the learning technique that medical students use to memorize thousands of facts, and language learners use to master vocabulary.
-And now, it's revolutionizing how we retain audio content.
+Enter spaced repetition—the learning technique that medical students use to memorise thousands of facts, and language learners use to master vocabulary.
+It can also shape how we retain audio content.

 What Is Spaced Repetition?